Night Fever: Reception

 According to Billboard, it has a "jumping disco beat" and a "smooth falsetto lead" vocal.
 Cash Box similarly said that it has "dancin' beat, scratchy guitar, sweeping orchestration and the familiar falsetto."
 Record World predicted that it would become "another dance tempo hit" for the Bee Gees.

+According to Allmusic critic Donald A. Guarisco, the lyrics "a disco fan looking for love on the dancefloor" and the song "convincingly recreates the euphoria disco fans feel while dancing to their beloved music" with lyrics such as "Here I am prayin' for this moment to last/Livin' on the music, so fine."
+Guarisco praised the song's hooks, rhythm. string arrangement and falsetto harmonies, concluding that the "combination of hip lyrics and an infectious melody truly capture the appeal of disco.".

 Legacy

 The song replaced Andy Gibb's "Love Is Thicker Than Water" at number one and was in turn replaced by Yvonne Elliman's "If I Can't Have You"—all of which were written and produced by the Gibb brothers.
 It would be the third of six consecutive US number-ones for the band, tying the Beatles for the record for most consecutive number-one singles.
 Billboard ranked it as the No. 2 song for 1978, behind Andy Gibb's "Shadow Dancing".

 "Night Fever" topped the UK Singles Chart for two weeks, their third UK number-one, and in the US it remained the number-one Billboard Hot 100 single for over two months in 1978.
 In addition to Saturday Night Fever, the song appeared in the movie and on the soundtrack for Mystery Men.
 The song is listed at number 38 on Billboard's All Time Top 100.
-It is also featured in other films including Luna, Mr. Saturday Night, I.D., Whatever Happened to Harold Smith?, and Avenue Montaigne.
+It is also featured in other films including Luna, Mr. Saturday Night, I.D., Whatever Happened to Harold Smith? and Avenue Montaigne.